 Why Frozen Food is Alive and Well

 Statistica reports they expect the size of the global frozen foods market to increase by over 40 percent from 2018 to 2026.
-In 2018, the frozen food market captured 260.8 billion U.S. dollars.
-By 2026, they forecast the market for frozen food to grow to 366.3 billion dollars.
+In 2018, the frozen food market was valued at $260.8 billion.
+By 2026, they forecast the demand for frozen food to reach $366.3 billion.
 Being halfway through this market expectation, we clearly see the growing trend of purchasing food items with indefinite expiration dates.

 It isn’t just preventing food waste that keeps the frozen food aisle busy with consumers.
 Frozen foods are a compromise between fresh foods you prepare and paying top dollar for food prepared by a chef.

 While frozen fruits and frozen vegetables once were the predominant products in retail freezers, times have definitely changed.
-Now, chef-inspired meals and desserts with unique packaging designs line the shelves, enticing us to try them.
+Now, chef-inspired meals and desserts, featuring unique packaging designs, line the shelves, enticing us to try them.

 What Retailers Are Looking For

-A product that shows off the goods with the right design and packaging solution stands a chance of succeeding in the frozen aisle.
+A product that showcases its goods with the right design and packaging solution stands a chance of succeeding in the frozen aisle.
 But since consumers are more inclined to try products from this CPG category, brand recall and product experience are critical for frozen food products.

 Flashy designs and trending ingredients are enough to create an initial purchase, but you need more if you hope to keep customers coming back time and time again.

 Brand resonance needs to be a top priority in your packaging design strategy.
-Because of the recent trend, you are probably open to the idea of sustainability in your packaging strategy, but this is not enough.
-Does sustainable packaging separate you from thousands of ice creams or prepared meal competitors?
+Due to the recent trend, you are likely open to the idea of sustainability in your packaging strategy, but this is not enough.
+Does sustainable packaging separate you from thousands of ice cream or prepared meal competitors?
 Doubtful.

-For frozen food items to become a grocery list staple, the purchase drivers must resonate with a very specific audience.
-Once achieving acceptance from a more niche shopper profile, then look to increase market saturation with your frozen food brand.
+For frozen food items to become a staple on grocery lists, the purchase drivers must resonate with a particular audience.
+Once you achieve acceptance from a more niche shopper profile, then look to increase market saturation with your frozen food brand.

-Go in with a “takeover” strategy and expect to be taken out of the store entirely.
+Enter with a “takeover” strategy and expect to be removed entirely from the store.

 Frozen Food Packaging Options

 In case you are new to the frozen food industry, let’s briefly go over some of the standard frozen food packaging options.
-It is important to be aware of each option before beginning our package design strategy.
+It is essential to consider each option carefully before implementing our package design strategy.

 Tin Cans